build-your-own-internet/byoi/README.md

 ### Knowledge

 - a basic understanding of terminals and [bash](https://www.linkedin.com/learning/learning-bash-scripting-17063287/learning-bash-scripting)
-- a basic understanding of [IPv4 and subnets](./chapters/appendix/prefixes-and-subnet-masks.md)
+- a basic understanding of [IPv4 and subnets](./appendix/prefixes-and-subnet-masks.md)
-- optional but highly recommended: a basic undestanding of docker [Course link](https://www.linkedin.com/learning/learning-docker-2018/why-create-containers-using-docker)
+- optional but highly recommended: a basic understanding of docker [Course link](https://www.linkedin.com/learning/learning-docker-2018/why-create-containers-using-docker)
 - optional for the super motivated: understand the [communication protocol layers](https://datatracker.ietf.org/doc/rfc1122/) we'll be working with

 ### Software